DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/joins_relations.rst

 Instead of PostgreSQL you can also use GeoPackage.
-In this case, the three tables can be created manually using the :menuselection:`Database --> DB Manager…`.
+In this case, the three tables can be created manually using the :guilabel:`New Table…` entry in the database contextual menu.
 In GeoPackage there are no schemas so the *locations* prefix is not needed.

-Foreign key constraints in ``airports_airlines`` table can´t be created using :menuselection:`Table --> Create Table…` or :menuselection:`Table --> Edit Table…`
-so they should be created using :menuselection:`Database --> SQL Window…`.
+Foreign key constraints in ``airports_airlines`` table can´t be created using the :menuselection:`New Table…` tool, so they should be created using :menuselection:`Execute SQL…`.
 GeoPackage doesn't support *ADD CONSTRAINT* statements so the ``airports_airlines`` table should be created in two steps: